The story so far

 In 2013, we asked you to sign our petition for transparency.
 We received more than 14,000 signatures, and raised enough money to run a half-page ad in The Australian in December 2013.

 A September 2014 report called for more transparency on copyright provisions included in trade agreements.
 It recommended public analysis of these kinds of provisions before any agreement is signed.

 We support this, but think this transparency should be extended to let the public access the entire text of any agreement.
 In February 2015 we made a submission to a Senate inquiry on the Commonwealth's treaty-making process, outlining ways the European Union is pulling ahead of Australia in terms of transparency in trade agreements.
-You can read the submission and our recommendations here.
+It's outlined in more detail in our submission, which includes our recommendations.

 In June 2015, the Senate released its report, which slammed the secrecy surrounding treaty-negotiations in Australia, and made several recommendations calling for more transparency and better consultation.
 You can read more detail about the recommendations in the Senate report.